Glass bottle and jar recycling

 - In the next few weeks, we'll be launching our video about a Glass Bottle Family and an accompanying home-schooling Activity Sheet.

-- In May, we're launching a Glass Recycling Selfie Competition - take part for the chance to win one of three Perth Gift Cards, each worth £30.
+- Soon we will also be launching a Glass Recycling Selfie Competition - take part for the chance to win one of three Perth Gift Cards, each worth £30.

 How to enter the Selfie Competition

-The competition will run for 3 weeks from Sunday 9 May to Sunday 30 May.
-During this time, PKC will share on Instagram, Twitter and Facebook selfies of householders across Perth and Kinross recycling their glass bottles and jars at some of the 110 Recycling Points or 9 Recycling Centres across the area.
+The competition will run for 3 weeks and during that time, PKC will share on Instagram, Twitter and Facebook selfies of householders across Perth and Kinross recycling their glass bottles and jars at some of the 110 Recycling Points or 9 Recycling Centres across the area.
 We'll then award a prize for our favourite three selfies.
 Please remember to also 'like', share and re-tweet other people's glass recycling selfies.
 To take part:

 - Find your nearest Recycling Centre or Point